 Students are normally permitted to take one consortium course per semester.
 You must seek special permission from your program advisor if you wish to take two consortium courses per semester.
+Advisor signature is required in both situations.
 Students are allowed to take a consortium course if the course is not being offered at HUSD in the same semester or year the consortium course is being requested.
 Students are not permitted to take required courses such as practicums, field education and formation courses through the WTC consortium.

-To be eligible for WTC:
+To be eliqible for WTC:

 - 1. Students must be enrolled at HUSD - 2.
-Obtain approval from Advisor and Academic Dean - Not exceed the amount of credits for which they are allowed to register for at HUSD - 4.
+Obtain approval signatures from Advisor and Academic Dean, signatures are required for one consortium course or two. - 3.
+Not exceed the amount of credits for which they are allowed to register for at HUSD - 4.
 Be in good academic standing